 Georgia College expects students to benefit from learning opportunities both within and outside of the classroom.
-Research has shown that those who participate in co-curricular organizations are more likely to perform well in the classroom, to graduate on schedule, and to find more satisfying positions after graduation than those who do not participate.
-Students who represent the university in intercollegiate athletic, musical and dramatic activities or performances must not be on academic or disciplinary probation.
+Research has shown that those who participate in co-curricular organizations are more likely to perform well in the classroom, graduate on schedule, and find more satisfying positions after graduation than those who do not participate.
+Students who represent the university in intercollegiate athletic, musical, and dramatic activities or performances must not be on academic or disciplinary probation.
 Below are some of the opportunities students can take advantage of at Georgia College.

 Georgia College has offered intercollegiate athletics since 1968.
 The purpose of the athletic program is to enrich each student's collegiate experience.
 The student is expected to place a priority on academics while participating in an athletic program, thus striving for excellence both as a student and as an athlete.